 Eiffel Tower: Skip-the-Line Tickets, Hours, and Tips (Updated for 2026)

-• Stairs or elevator: 674 stairs to the 2nd floor (the cheaper and faster option), or taking the elevator which often requires standing in long lines.
+• Stairs or elevator: 674 stairs to the 2nd floor (cheap and fast), or elevator (long lines).

 • Bag Policy: No storage of belongings!
-You are not allowed to bring luggage, only small bags (up to 40x20x55 cm).
+Only bags up to 40x20x55 cm.

 Here's the inconvenient truth about visiting the Eiffel Tower in 2026: Spontaneity is not an option.
 If we used to be able to get to the box office and wait half an hour, today that's history.
 The demand is huge, and the systems are collapsing.